Tech Debt Tracker for VSCode

 How it works

 The extension helps you identify and discuss tech debt as you explore your codebase.

 Inline debt ratings keep code quality front of mind while you read code and weigh up which functions to refactor, and the debt ratings tree gives you an overview of the best and worst functions in your current file.
-Both indicate when your team has written notes about a function.
+Both indicate when someone on your team has described how to improve a function.

-When a function catches your eye for its metrics or open notes, you can inspect it.
-The debt rating is broken down into 6 code quality metrics, and your team's notes are listed with context about the state of the code when they were added.
+When a function catches your eye for its metrics or open improvements, you can inspect it.
+The debt rating is broken down into 6 code quality metrics, and your team's desired improvements are listed with context about the state of the code when they were added.

-Finally, you can add a note to capture your thoughts on how and when to improve the code, or you can improve it now and archive your teammate's note if that's what pushed you to action.
+Finally, you can add an improvement to capture your thoughts on how and when to improve the code, or you can improve it now and resolve your teammate's improvement if that's what pushed you to action.
 The extension tracks all this and makes it visible to everyone.

 Metrics and ratings are computed live, locally, so you can always keep an eye on the quality of your changes.

 The debt ratings are computed by an algorithm trained to predict the likelihood of code receiving a bug fix in the future based on its metrics.

 Ratings range from A (best) to E (worse).
 A function rated A is less likely to receive a bug fix in the future than a function rated B, etc.